hoernefe/GEAS/README.md

 The geodata acquisition and analysis system has multiple use cases and enables decision-making based on sound data for sustainable and health-oriented urban development.

 ## Database
-For the Dtabased we used a phpMy Admin server which is verx simila to MySQL.
+For the Dtabased we used a phpMyAdmin server which is very similar to MySQL.
 Any SQL basedsystem should do the trick.

 ## Analysis